 The Greeks fielded the largest hoplite army ever seen which came from some 30 city-states and numbered around 110,000.
 The Persians possessed a similar number of troops, perhaps slightly more but, again, there are no exact figures agreed upon by scholars.
 Although cavalry and archers played their part, it was, once again, the superiority of the hoplite and phalanx which won the Greeks the battle.
 Finally, they had ended Xerxes’ ambitions in Greece.

 In addition to victory at Plataea, at the roughly contemporary Battle of Mycale in Ionia, the Greek fleet led by Leotychides landed an army which wiped out the Persian garrison there and killed the commander Tigranes.
 The Ionian states were sworn back into the Hellenic Alliance and the Delian League established to ward off any future Persian attacks.
 Further, the Chersonnese controlling the Black Sea and Byzantium controlling the Bosphorus were both retaken.
 Persia would remain a threat with odd skirmishes and battles occurring across the Aegean over the next 30 years but mainland Greece had survived its greatest danger.
 In c.
-449 BCE a peace was finally signed, the Peace of Callias, between the two opposing civilizations.
+449 BCE a peace was finally signed, sometimes referred to as the Peace of Callias, between the two opposing civilizations.

 While the Greeks were euphoric in victory, the Persian Empire was not dealt a death blow by its defeat.
 Indeed, Xerxes’ sacking of Athens was probably enough to allow him to present himself as a returning hero but, as with other wars, there are no written records by the Persians and so their view of the conflict can only be speculated.
 Whatever, the Persian Empire continued to thrive for another 100 years.
 For Greece, however, the victory not only guaranteed her freedom from foreign rule but also permitted, soon after, an astonishingly rich period of artistic and cultural endeavour which would lay the cultural foundations of all future Western civilizations.